xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 description:
 ---

-After Test Suite execution, Katalon Studio generates Test Suite reports containing organized Test Cases' execution logs.
+After Test Suite execution, Katalon Studio generates Test Suite reports that organize the execution logs of the respective Test Cases contained within the suite.
 You can view Test Suite reports to monitor test coverage and troubleshoot errors quickly.

 This tutorial walks you through the steps to view and analyze a Test Suite report.